This content is only partially available in English.

 KoSeKo - Cooperation and Self-Learning Competence

-Mainz University of Applied Sciences, in partnership with TH Bingen, strives to equip students with an optimal foundation for their academic persuits while offering continuous support throughout their studies.
+Mainz University of Applied Sciences, in cooperation with TH Bingen, strives to equip students with an optimal foundation for their academic persuits while offering continuous support throughout their studies.

-The university supports students by offering complimentary seminars on slef-directed learing competencies, helping them achive academic success.
-This initiative is open to bachelor`s an master`s students across all disciplines.
+The university supports students by offering complementary seminars on self-learning skills, helping them achive academic success.
+This initiative is open to bachelor's an master's students across all disciplines.

 An overview of essential university software and platforms, including OLAT, MS Teams, BigBlueButton, and InCampo, explained from a student perspective through peer learning.

-Location: Online event (Teams link will be provided before the session)
+Location: Teams link will be provided before the session.

-Stress and Time Management – Last-Minute Rush or a Relaxed Path to Success?
-(In-Person, in German) *
+Stress and Time Management – Last-Minute Rush or a Relaxed Path to Success?* (Face-to-Face Event in German)

 Break free from study stress!
 Learn how to manage your time effectively, create a better work-life balance, and discover practical tips and strategies for handling stress.